-- Possess a four-year baccalaureate degree from an accredited college or university, with an overall minimum 2.5 grade point average.
+■ Possess a four-year baccalaureate degree from a regionally accredited college or university (or a nationally accredited program that has the academic breadth required to ensure success academically in graduate studies at MU), with an overall minimum 2.5 grade point average.
 Coursework completed should include at least 12 semester credits comprised of the following Bible/Theology coursework: Old Testament Survey (3), New Testament Survey (3), Survey of Theology (3), and Bible Study Methods (3) from an approved institution.
-(Students may be conditionally admitted to the program without these prerequisite credits, but must complete the above 12 credits prior to graduation.) - Evidence of a personal faith, having committed his/her life to Jesus Christ as personal Savior, and of a commitment to the mission and values of Multnomah University.
+(Students may be conditionally admitted to the program without these prerequisite credits, but must complete the above 12 credits prior to graduation.)

-■ Evidence of capability to succeed academically and professionally.
+- Evidence of a personal faith, having committed his/her life to Jesus Christ as personal Savior, and of a commitment to the mission and values of Multnomah University. - Evidence of capability to succeed academically and professionally.